 ENGINES AND GENERATORS

 Broken exhaust hoses, loose clamps and rusted-through pipes can pump the boat full of water if the engine is running.
 Regular maintenance helps prevent this: Owners with a sterndrive or saildrive should regularly replace the sealing gaskets, as they are either partially or fully submerged in the water and salt can cause them to quickly become brittle and fragile.
 The manufacturer's operating instructions regarding the gasket operating life should be taken very seriously.
 If you are unsure, contact a reliable service company.
 Preparing for the cold season is especially important, as frost damage often occurs at this time, such as broken lines, which then cause an ingress of water.

 BILGE AND BILGE WELL

 Modern boats generally only have a very flat bilge and hardly any bilge well.
 In the event of heeling, the water gets everywhere – including into the navigation corner and the electrical components – and not just those places where the pumps are located.
 You should therefore make sure that your pumps are equipped with long hoses, so that you can pump out the water wherever it is.
 A problem that occurs repeatedly with leakages is that bilges are used as a storage space.
 For example, the bilge is used to store canned food.
 The labels on the cans come off in the water and will in turn block the bilge pump.
-In addition, filters that are attached to pumps and pump hoses can often become clogged up with small particles such as hair or breadcrumbs, so that the pumping capacity can be reduced to zero in a very short time.
+In addition, filters that are attached to pumps and pump hoses can often become clogged up with hair and breadcrumbs, so that the pumping capacity can be reduced to zero in a very short time.
 A daily check and cleaning of the bilge should therefore form part of your routine for keeping the vessel shipshape.